+Figure 1002-x.
+Last Known BPCC subfield in the STA Profile field of Probe Request Multi-Link element

+The Last Known BSS Parameters Change Count (BPCC) subfield indicates the value of the most recently stored BSS Parameters Change Count subfield at the requesting STA.

+The STA Profile field of a per-STA Profile subelement shall include the Last Known BPCC subfield if the Critical Update Requested subfield is set to 1 of the per-STA Profile.

 If the Complete Profile subfield is set to 0, the STA Profile field, if present in a Per-STA Profile subelement (see 35.3.4.2 (Use of ML probe request and response) and 35.3.2.3.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element), includes exactly one of the following:

 one Request element (see 9.4.2.9 (Request element)), or